Connect with a certified trainer for free

 Symptoms

 Most often, PCL tears are partial tears and can be difficult to identify.
-You may have a tear in your posterior cruciate ligament if you experience one or more of the following symptoms:
+You may have a tear in your posterior cruciate ligament if you experience one or more of the following PCL injury symptoms:

-• Instability or a loose feeling of the knee
+• Instability or a loose feeling of the knee – The knee may feel as if it could give way while walking or standing.

-• A knee that appears to sag when bent
+• A knee that appears to sag when bent – The tibia may drop backward, creating a noticeable sag.

-• Pain in the kneecap (seen in chronic cases)
+• Pain in the kneecap (seen in chronic cases) – Ongoing stress on the knee can lead to anterior knee pain over time.

 When to see a doctor